lawrennd/old_talks/_posts/2017-10-13-data-science-time-for-professionalisation.md

   understood or deployed.
 In this talk we will focus on two particular components of data science solutions: the preparation of data and the deployment of machine learning systems.
-published: 2017-06-27
+published: 2017-10-13
-venue: The Alan Turing Institute
+venue: The Open Data Science Conference
-reveal: 2017-06-27-data-science-time-for-professionalisation.slides.html
+reveal: 2017-10-13-data-science-time-for-professionalisation.slides.html
 blog: 2017-01-12-data-readiness-levels.md
 layout: talk
 author: